coder/modules/README.md

 - [code-server](https://registry.coder.com/modules/code-server): Install on start, create an app to access via the dashboard, install extensions, and pre-configure editor settings.
 - [personalize](https://registry.coder.com/modules/personalize): Run a script on workspace start that allows developers to run custom commands to personalize their workspace.
 - [VS Code Desktop](https://registry.coder.com/modules/vscode-desktop): Add a button to open any workspace in VS Code with a single click.
+- [JetBrains Gateway](https://registry.coder.com/modules/jetbrains-gateway): Display a button to launch JetBrains Gateway IDEs in the dashboard.

 ## Registry